EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 ###### This section was reviewed by the Archivist who can be contacted at archive@bedlamtheatre.co.uk
 - The Archivist will want to take some photos, or have photos taken, before your performance.
 Make sure they have a copy of the programme (if you have one) and any posters or flyers to put in the archives.
 If you have any pictures or items to be archived feel free to hand them in to the Archivist.
 - If you wish your production or aspects of rehearsal to be filmed or documented, contact the Archivist.
+- There is a camera mounted in the back of the auditorium which can take a timelapse of the stage, useful for recording get ins.
+If you would like a timelapse of your get in please contact a member of the Archives or IT subcommittees.

 # 4. Giving Back to Bedlam
 ## 4.1 GET OUTS
 ###### This section was reviewed by the Set Manager, who can be contacted at set@bedlamtheatre.co.uk
-A get out is the time that is allocated for your show to undo all the changes that you have made.
-- **It must be completed by 12:00 the day after your final show, unless you request an extension.** The latest a get out can be extended to is 18:00 Sunday, upon the consent of the next show team.
+A get out is the time that is allocated for your show to undo all the changes that you have made to the theatre.
+It must be completed by 12:00 the day after your final show, unless you request an extension.
+The latest a get out can be extended to is 18:00 the Sunday following your last performance, with the consent of all show teams which might be affected and approval from committee.
+This includes the Improverts who have a regular Sunday rehearsal from 18:00-20:00 on Sunday.

-- The get out is often the most neglected part of a show’s production.
-It is highly recommended that you plan ahead of what must be done.
-Remember that everything that you have used must be reverted to how you found it.
+Remember that everything that you have used must be reverted to how you found it unless otherwise stated by the Technical Manager, Set Manager, Theatre Manager or Wardrobe Manager this may include but it not limited to the following:

-- It is recommended that you start your get out immediately after your final show.
-- Space in Bedlam for anything new you may have bought for a production is not guaranteed.
-This includes anything you bought, so you must plan ahead on how to find new homes for everything.
-Talk to the Set Manager, as some small props and useful set pieces can be kept.
+- Tech:
+  - All fixtures taken down from the rig and put away in the correct places
+  - All gels removed from lanterns and filed away in the correct places
+  - All cables taken out of patch
+  - DMX, XLR, Extensions and any other wires coiled neatly and put in their proper homes
+  - Electrical tape taken off of the rig
+  - Any domestic fixtures also put away where you found them (before buying any new domestic fixtures please check with the technical manager that they are suitable to be used and with the set manager that there is a place to store them after the show)
+  - All mics and sound equipment put away properly
+  - Make sure the desks, patch and all other power sources are turned off
+- Props:
+  - All props must be taken to the prop return box
+  - If you show makes use of fake firearms please refer to section 3.4 of the production guidelines, Theatre Manager and Set Manager for how to move these items appropriately
+  - If you bought props specifically for the show these should be put in a place agreed with the Set Manager before buying them
+- Set:
+  - For set pieces that were bought for the show should have been cleared by the set manager and had a place for them agreed on.
+Please put them there
+  - Return other set pieces to their original places
+  - Anything you have constructed should be fully dismantled (unless otherwise agreed with the Set Manager) and the wood taken to the wood store / scrap pile as appropriate
+  - All tools should be returned to their proper place in the workshop and locked away
+  - If the stage, back wall, balcony, conversion kit or flats have been painted these need to be painted back to the original flints black unless otherwise agreed.
+Consult with the Set Manager on the best way to do this
+  - If the stage conversion kit has been used during the production the stage needs to be put back to in its original position.
+- Costume:
+  - After your show take home costumes to clean and dry them
+  - After that return them to the returns box in the costumes store, making sure that the walk way is clear and there’s nothing left not sorted

-- For information on extended get outs and get ins, see Section 2.7
+Everyone involved in the show, whether a part of the prod team, an actor or part of crew should be a part of the get out.
+For information on extended get outs and get ins, see Section 2.7.
 ## 4.2 MAINTENANCE
 ###### This section was reviewed by the Theatre Manager, who can be contacted at theatre@bedlamtheatre.co.uk
 - The Sunday after your get-out all cast and crew must attend maintenance at 12:00.
 If you cannot attend maintenance, contact the Theatre Manager (the night before at the latest) to make alternate arrangements to make up for this.